-Fungicopia is a screen printed accordion fold artist book I've been working on for the past year.
+Fungicopia is a screen printed accordion fold artist book I've been working on for the past year and a half.
 After drawing indigenous plants for a project, I found I could identify the species readily in the woods' undergrowth.
 Drawing was a pathway to learning, understanding, and identifying.
 I put this idea into practice with Fungicopia, making careful studies and observations of five edible fungi.

 Folded up the book is 6 inches long by 4.25 inches high, and unfolded the book is 3 feet long by 4.25 inches high.
 Fungicopia is intended to work as a book and an art piece, and can be stored folded or spread out open on a mantlepiece or shelf.

 I studied and drew these mushrooms in Pittsburgh, PA and so the seasons they're associated with and the months I recorded finding them are specific to the North East / Central Appalachia / Midwest regions.
 This means if you want to enjoy the book elsewhere you can still appreciate the book, but will need to look up the species and find out what time of year they grow near you.